meiyi1986/vuw-ecco/content/authors/slwang/_index.md

 ---
 # Display name
-title: Jordan MacLachlan
+title: Shaolin Wang
 # weight: -1

 # Username (this should match the folder name)
 authors:
-  - jmaclachlan
+  - slwang

 # Is this the primary user of the site?
 superuser: false